-The Key2Life Sport costs about $35.
-This is a great value in comparison to most of the medical ID bracelets I reviewed, especially considering it has a 3.75GB USB drive and the comfort level is very high.
-By comparison, the Lynx USB costs close to $50 and doesn't come close to having the same comfort.
-You can certainly find more affordable options, like the QRepublik MED ID ($13), but the quality of the construction isn’t as good.
+The Key 2 Life Sport often retails for around $35 and is great value in comparison to most of the ID bracelets , especially considering it has a 3.75GB USB drive for storing lots of medical information. .
+You can certainly find more affordable options, such as the QRepublik MED ID ($13), but the quality just isn’t as good.

-The Sport, as with all Key2Life medical alert bracelets, has a 3.75 GB USB storage drive.
-On the drive, you open a program to record your medical data and export it to a viewable PDF.
-This makes it so when you have an emergency, the responders can easily review all of the necessary information, so long as they have access to a computer with a USB port.
+On the Key 2 Life Sport's USB drive, you can open a program to record your medical data and export it to a viewable PDF.
+As such, if you have a medical emergency, first responders can easily review all of the necessary information as long as they have access to a computer with a USB port.

-The software used to record your medical records is impressively complicated.
-There are 32 tabs for entering data.
+The software used to record your medical records is complicated though.
+In fact, there are 32 tabs for entering data.
 Not only can you enter all the minutia of every medical diagnosis you've ever received, but you can keep records of physical therapy, insurance, dental, psychiatry, podiatry, chiropractor appointments, x-rays, lab results and more.

-To evaluate comfort, I wore each bracelet for throughout several days while I worked, ran errands and exercised.
-The Key2Life Sport earned an A grade for all-day comfort and B+ for exercise comfort.
+To evaluate the comfort, we wore the Key 2 Life Sport each day for a week while working, exercising and running errands.
+The Key 2 Life Sport delivered superb levels of comfort in a range of scenarios.
 The Velcro strap design is ideal because you can customize the fit to your preferences.
-However, it didn't receive the highest grade because it lacks a leverage loop, which ensures the fit stays tight.
+However, it lacks a leverage loop, which ensures the fit stays tight.
 So, over the day, it can get a little loose, requiring you to adjust the strap.

 The reason the Sport didn't earn a higher grade for the exercise comfort is the canvas strap.
 It was certainly among the most comfortable bracelets to wear while dripping with sweat, but the canvas strap and Velcro are more susceptible to absorbing sweat than metal or silicone materials.